-At Virginia Tech, all forty-eight of our residence halls are protected by fire detection and alarm systems which are monitored 24 hours/day, seven days/week by Simplex.
+At Virginia Tech, all forty-six (46) of our residence halls are protected by smoke detection and alarm systems which are monitored 24 hours/day, seven days/week by Simplex.
+This reports shows forty-eight (48) residence halls, however Thomas and Monteith Halls were demolished in June of 2017, and will be removed from this report in 2021.
 When a fire alarm is activated, Simplex receives notification of the alarm, Simplex notifies the New River Valley Emergency Communications Regional Authority (NRVECRA) which intern dispatches the Blacksburg Fire Department and the Virginia Tech Police Department.
 The buildings are also equipped with either emergency generators or lighting fixtures that incorporate backup batteries; upon loss of power, these systems automatically activate to assure adequate egress lighting in hallways and emergency exit stairwells.
 Twenty-seven of our residence halls are fully sprinklered, including all high-rise residence halls.
 Carbon monoxide detectors have been installed in all residence hall mechanical rooms where products of combustion could occur.
 All fire safety systems and equipment are strictly maintained and tested in accordance with applicable national standards.
 A summary of the fire protection systems present in each residence hall is provided in Table 1.
 Blacksburg Fire Department is the first responder to all fire emergencies at the Virginia Tech main campus.

 All on-campus residents (including those with special needs) receive intensive and comprehensive fire safety training at the beginning of each semester.
 Training on fire and life safety is also provided to all Residential Advisors, Area Coordinators, Building Managers, Fraternity & Sorority House Managers, Event Planning Office Staff & Crowd Managers, Housekeeping staff and Hot-work Coordinators.
 In addition, a quality control program that covers emergency and evacuation procedures is reviewed regularly with the occupants and staff of each respective residence hall.
 Each resident is required to review and comply with the requirements outlined in the Hokie Handbook, Housing Policies, University Policies for Student Life, and Housing and Residence Life Polices, which include information on fire safety and what appropriate action to take during a fire alarm or fire emergency.
 Student Affairs also maintains extensive information on fire safety on its website.
 There is an emergency evacuation map posted on each floor to direct occupants to primary and secondary exits.
+There is also an evacuation map on the interior side of every resident hall room door.

 Fire drills are conducted four times per year in all of the occupied residence halls in coordination with Virginia Tech's offices of Environmental, Health and Safety Services and Student Affairs.
 The fire drills are conducted within the first 10 days of each semester (Fall, Spring, Summer I & Summer II).
-Fraternity and sorority houses that are located on university property must follow the same procedures that apply to residence halls.
+Fraternity and sorority houses that are located on university property must follow the same procedures that apply to residence halls and are included in the fire drills.